Last updated on October 13th, 2025 at 10:21 pm

 Why?

-I wanted to transform the fitness industry in my country where plus-size people felt welcomed and not marginalized in gyms.
+I wanted to transform the fitness industry in my country where plus-size people feel unwelcome and marginalized in gyms.

-Choosing to lead the gym gave me the perfect opportunity.
+Choosing to invest in the gym and assertively lead a team, gave me the perfect opportunity to change that.

 In deciding to become the leader others choose to follow, you have to be aware of the needs of the “others.”